misterBIT/angular2-workshop-shop/README.md

 npm scripts defined in the `package.json`:

 * `npm start` - runs the webpack compiler w/ dev-server, compiles changes delta to in memory-fs on the fly.
+* `npm test` - to run tests in Karama
 * `npm run build` - runs the webpack compiler to create production artifacts in dist folder.
-* `npm run postinstall` - called by *npm* automatically *after* it successfully completes package installation.
-This script installs the TypeScript definition files this app requires.
+* `npm run tdd` - to run test in continuous watch mode (reruns all tests on change§0